2015 Umpqua Community College shooting: Perpetrator

 He and his mother moved to Winchester, Oregon in 2013 after she received a job there.
 His mother said he was initially excited to be able, unlike in California, to "open carry".
 There were 14 legally purchased weapons kept in the apartment, and Harper-Mercer's mother wrote online that she always kept full magazines in Glock pistols and an AR-15 rifle inside.
 The two often spent time together at shooting ranges, but Harper-Mercer was otherwise extremely isolated.

 Harper-Mercer had been placed on scholastic probation at Umpqua Community College for falling below a C average.
 According to his community college transcript, Harper-Mercer earned a 1.75 GPA during his time at UCC, and a letter dated September 1 warned him that he could be suspended if he did not raise his grades.
 A UCC tuition bill due on October 6 noted that Harper-Mercer owed $2,021.

 On the day of the shooting, Harper-Mercer gave a survivor numerous writings showing he had studied mass killings, including the 2014 killing spree at Isla Vista, California.
 These expressed his sexual frustration as a virgin, animosity toward Black men, and a lack of fulfillment in his isolated life.
 In them, he said "Other people think I'm crazy, but I'm not.
 I'm the sane one," and that he would be "welcomed in Hell and embraced by the devil."
 He also reportedly admired the perpetrator of the WDBJ shooting for the fame received, and wrote that: "A man who was known by no one, is now known by everyone.
 His face splashed across every screen, his name across the lips of every person on the planet, all in the course of one day."

-In his manifesto, Harper-Mercer wrote his actions were done to serve Satan, who, according to Harper-Mercer, would "reward" murderers in hell by turning them into "gods".
-For this reason, Harper-Mercer has been described as a Satanist.
-These beliefs have been linked to his decision to ask victims to state their religion, shooting those who identified as Christians.